dogeared/happy-birthday-donald/README.md

 ## Happy Birthday Donald!

-It's President* Trump's birthday on 6/14.
+It's President* Trump's birthday on 6/14/2020.

-Let's all wish him well by tweeting a happy birthday message with 1 of 100,000 pictures of President Barack Obama attached.
+Let's all wish him well by tweeting a Happy Birthday message every 5 minutes!

+Each tweet will have a picture of President Barack Obama attached.
+(1 of 100,000 pictures selected at random)

 ## Setup